RAC Limited: History

 In 1991, it established the RAC Foundation as its research arm.
 The RAC Foundation was later turned into a charity, and received a legacy from Royal Automobile Club members when R.A.C.
-Motoring Services Ltd. was later sold.
+Motoring Services Ltd. was sold in 1999.
 British School of Motoring (BSM) was purchased by R.A.C.
 Motoring Services Ltd. in December 1998.

-The RAC moved into a bespoke control centre at the M4 / M5 interchange in Almondsbury in 1994, designed by Grimshaw Architects.
+The RAC moved into the RAC Regional Control Centre adjacent to the Almondsbury Interchange in 1994, designed by Grimshaw Architects.

 In 1999, R.A.C.
-Motoring Services was sold by the members of the Royal Automobile Club to Lex Service for £437m, resulting in a £34,000 windfall for each of the 12,000 members, as well as a £1000 payment to each of the 4000 RAC Motoring Services staff.
+Motoring Services was sold by the members of the Royal Automobile Club to Lex Service for £437m, with each of the 12,000 members receiving £34,000, and each of the 4,000 RAC Motoring Services staff receiving £1,000.

 Lex Service renamed themselves RAC plc in 2002.
-In October 2000, RAC purchased I/CAD from Intergraph to provide advanced graphical command and control capabilities.
+In October 2000, RAC purchased Intergraph's Computer Aided Dispatch System (I/CAD), a Command and Control system.
 The National Customer Service Awards' recognized the system with the 'Best Use of Technology in Customer Service' award in October 2004.

 Aviva acquired RAC plc for around £1.1 billion in March 2005.
-They went on to raise around £500m from selling some parts of the business, such as RAC Auto Windscreens in December 2008, and BSM to a German company in January 2009.
-BSM has since been sold to Acromas Holdings which owns The Automobile Association.
+They sold some parts of the business for £500m, including RAC Auto Windscreens in December 2008, and BSM to a German company in January 2009.
+BSM was later sold to Acromas Holdings, which owns The Automobile Association.

 Aviva ceased providing loans under the RAC brand name in January 2008, and dissolved its partnership with The Co-operative Bank.
 Aviva sold the RAC to The Carlyle Group in June 2011.
-Although Carlyle had planned a stock market flotation for the RAC, in September 2014, Carlyle agreed to sell almost half its stake to Singapore's sovereign wealth fund GIC Private Limited.
-In December 2015, Carlyle agreed to sell its remaining stake to CVC Capital Partners, in an transaction valuing the RAC at £1.4 billion.
+Although Carlyle had planned a stock market flotation for the RAC, in September 2014 Carlyle agreed to sell almost half its stake to Singapore's sovereign wealth fund GIC Private Limited.
+In December 2015, Carlyle agreed to sell its remaining stake to CVC Capital Partners, in a transaction valuing the RAC at £1.4 billion.

+In 2022 Silver Lake acquired a holding in RAC Group but specific values were not publicly disclosed.